MNRK Music Group

-MNRK Music Group (pronounced "monarch"), formerly known as Koch Records and Entertainment One (eOne) Music/Records, is an American independent record label and music management company based in New York City.
+MNRK Music Group (pronounced "monarch"), formerly known as Koch Records, then E1 Music, and later stylized as eOne Music, is an American independent record label and music management company based in New York City.
 It was formed in 1987 as a music division of Koch Entertainment, which was acquired by and absorbed into Entertainment One (or eOne for short) in 2004. eOne was acquired by toy and multimedia company Hasbro in 2019, absorbed its family brands division in the process and announced the sale of this division to the Blackstone Group in April 2021, which then adopted this name.
 Hasbro then sold the remains of eOne to Lionsgate, who then rebranded it initially as eOne Canada and then Lionsgate Canada.

 MNRK owns the libraries of Artemis Records, Dualtone Records, Last Gang Records and Prosthetic Records.

 History

 Background

 The label as a whole has its origins in the Canadian music distributor Records on Wheels, which was acquired by the Canadian retail chain CD Plus in 2001 to expand its wholesale business.
 Darren Throop joined the company after CD Plus acquired his record store chain Urban Sound Exchange.
 The combined company later became known as ROW Entertainment, with Throop as president and CEO.

 In June 2005, ROW acquired the American independent music distributor and home entertainment publisher Koch Entertainment, including its label Koch Records.

 From 1999 to 2005, Koch operated a Nashville, Tennessee, division dedicated to country music, originally known as Audium Records.
 The Nashville division's roster included Restless Heart, David Lee Murphy, Daryle Singletary, Cledus T. Judd, and the Tractors.
 This division was closed in October 2005.

 In 2008, Koch launched HipHopCanada Records, in partnership with the publication HipHopCanada.